-If you don’t want the hassle of picking investments yourself, the good news is that you can actually open a stocks and shares ISA with a ready-made portfolio.
+If you don’t want the hassle of picking investments yourself, you can actually open a stocks and shares ISA with a ready-made portfolio.
 Here, an investment manager or ‘robo-adviser’ picks and manages investments for you based on your investment goals and risk-profile.

-Worth noting is that you can only pay into one stocks and shares ISA each year.
+It’s worth noting that you can only pay into one stocks and shares ISA each year.
 However, you can open a new ISA with a different provider each year if you like.

 Once you open a stocks and shares ISA, you can choose to make a lump-sum investment into the account or you can make periodic contributions throughout the year.